-Following approval of the annual accounts by the IJB, we issued an unqualified opinion on the truth and fairness of the state of the IJB's affairs as at 31 March 2020, and of the deficit for the year then ended.
+Following approval of the annual accounts by the IJB, we have issued an unqualified opinion on the truth and fairness of the state of the IJB's affairs as at 31 March 2021, and of the surplus for the year then ended.

-KPMG has determined that for 2019-20, there is a rebuttable presumption that at least a material uncertainty will exist in relation to going concern in all audit opinions.
-After consulting our technical team we rebutted this presumption and concluded that not material uncertainty is required in our report in relation to the Integration Joint Board accounts.
+KPMG has determined that for 2020-21, there is a rebuttable presumption that at least a material uncertainty will exist in relation to going concern in all audit opinions.
+After consulting with our technical team we have rebutted this presumption and concluded that not material uncertainty is required in our report in relation to the Integration Joint Board accounts.